 Nikki McLeary, Adventure Medicine Business Owner & University Lecturer

-Nikki has a background in Sports Science, Human Performance and Science Publishing previously working with elite extreme athletes such as Vendee Globe sailors and Formula 1 drivers in the areas of sleep, stress, nutrition and fitness.
+Nikki has 25 years experience in Adventure Sports Science, Human Performance and Science Publishing previously working with elite extreme athletes including Vendee Globe sailors and Formula 1 drivers in the areas of sleep, stress, nutrition and fitness.
 She subsequently spent 15 years overseas, across multiple locations, operating her own adventure science company (winter mountain/desert/ocean) and is published in outdoor literature on the topics of physiology and psychology in challenging environments.

 Nikki has numerous published articles in outdoor adventure publications, is a qualified Swiftwater and Flood Rescue Technician, plus keen windsurfer, kitesurfer and sailor.
 But she isn’t a pirate… yet.
 Still time!